 Knowing the baby’s age can help your health care provider determine your due date and track various milestones throughout your pregnancy.

-If your health care provider suspects a multiple pregnancy, an ultrasound may be done to resolve the question.
+If your health care provider suspects a multiple pregnancy, an ultrasound may be done.

-An ultrasound can help your health care provider assess the anatomy of your baby and identify various congenital abnormalities. early diagnosis may lead to early interventions that help to save or improve a baby’s life. fetal ultrasound has limitations. fetal ultrasound may not detect all birth defects.
+An ultrasound can help your health care provider assess the anatomy of your baby and identify various congenital abnormalities.
+Early diagnosis may lead to early interventions that help to save or improve a baby’s life.
+However, it cannot detect all birth defects.